-Best known for wielding a six-foot broadsword Francisco a member of the Virginia Continental Line, gained mythic status at the Battle of Camden, South Carolina where during the tumult of the collapse of the American Line Francisco spied an American cannon, mired in mud, about to be captured by the British.
-Surging ahead into the fray, Francisco beat off attackers and hefted the 1,100 pound cannon barrel on his shoulders carrying it off the field of battle.
+Best known for supposedly wielding a six-foot broadsword, Francisco (which he most likely did not wield), a member of the Virginia Continental Line, gained mythic status at the Battle of Camden, South Carolina, where during the tumult of the collapse of the American Line Francisco spied an American cannon, mired in mud, about to be captured by the British.
+Surging ahead into the fray, Francisco beat off attackers and hefted the 1,100-pound cannon barrel on his shoulders, carrying it off the field of battle.
 In 1975, he was commemorated for this feat with a United States postage stamp in its Bicentennial Series, “Contributors to the Cause.”
-In March 1781 at the Battle of Guilford Court House, North Carolina this American Hercules allegedly singlehandedly shaped the tide of battle, only further propelling his legendary stature.
+In March 1781, at the Battle of Guilford Court House, North Carolina, this American Hercules allegedly singlehandedly shaped the tide of battle, only further propelling his legendary stature.
 A monument at Guilford Court House National Military Park commemorates Francisco’s attests to his efforts, ”To Peter Francisco a giant in stature, might, and courage who slew in this engagement eleven of the enemy with his own broad sword rendering himself thereby perhaps the most famous Private soldier of the Revolutionary War.”
-During this action he was wounded by a bayonet.
+During this action, he was wounded by a bayonet.

 Not much is known about Francisco’s early life.
-He appears to have been Portuguese raised on the Azores accounts vary but according to tradition he was indentured to a sea captain by his parents only to be abandoned at the age of five on the docks of City Point, Virginia in 1765.
-As an orphan Francisco was given shelter and minimal education by Anthony Winston of Buckingham County, Virginia who was a cousin to Patrick Henry.
-In 1775 when the American Revolution began the fifteen year-old Francisco was working as an apprentice to a blacksmith.
-The work suited his build and frame and gave him skills he could put to use in the Continental Army.
-In 1776 he enlisted in the 10th Virginia Regiment where he was duly noted for his size and strength.
+He appears to have been Portuguese and raised in the Azores.
+Accounts vary, but according to tradition, he was indentured to a sea captain by his parents only to be abandoned at the age of five on the docks of City Point, Virginia, in 1765.
+As an orphan, Francisco was given shelter and minimal education by Anthony Winston of Buckingham County, Virginia, who was a cousin to Patrick Henry.
+In 1775, when the American Revolution began, the fifteen year-old Francisco was working as an apprentice to a blacksmith.
+The work suited his build and frame and gave him skills he could use in the Continental Army.
+In 1776, he enlisted in the 10th Virginia Regiment where he was duly noted for his size and strength.

-Francisco saw action at Brandywine, Germantown, and in the desperate fighting at Fort Mifflin in the Delaware River.
-During these actions of the Philadelphia Campaign he endured wounds that laid him low for two weeks while Washington’s Army was encamped at Valley Forge.
-In June 1778 during the Battle of Monmouth he was severely wounded in the right thigh when a musket ball found its mark.
+Francisco saw action at Brandywine, Germantown, and in the desperate fighting at Fort Mifflin on the Delaware River.
+During these actions of the Philadelphia Campaign, he sustained wounds that laid him low for two weeks while Washington’s Army was encamped at Valley Forge.
+In June 1778, during the Battle of Monmouth he was severely wounded in the right thigh when a musket ball found its mark.
 While never fully recovering from this wound he would go on to distinguish himself in other battles.
-During General “Mad” Anthony Wayne’s nighttime assault on the British fortification at Stony Point, New York along the Hudson River on July 16, 1779 Francisco was in the vanguard of the forlorn hope that scaled the steep heights of the outer perimeter of the British defenders.
-He was the second man to burst inside the British fortification and in the close quarter hand-to-hand fighting that ensued suffered a nine inch laceration across his stomach.
-Bleeding profusely he continued to fight capturing the British flag in the process.
+During General “Mad” Anthony Wayne’s nighttime assault on the British fortification at Stony Point, New York along the Hudson River on July 16, 1779, Francisco was in the vanguard of the forlorn hope that scaled the steep heights of the outer perimeter of the British defenders.
+He was allegedly the second man to burst inside the British fortification and, in the close-quarter hand-to-hand fighting that ensued, suffered a nine-inch laceration across his stomach, though contemporary sources leave Francisco's name off of the list of men who first entered the fort.
+Bleeding profusely, he continued to fight, supposedly capturing the British flag in the process.
+Though credit for the captured flag was given to a French officer.
 Wayne mentions Francisco’s heroics in his after action report to George Washington.
 The story resurfaced again when in 1820 Francisco applied for a pension from the Virginia General Assembly with a letter of support from Capt.
 William Evans.

-After the war Francisco became a popular raconteur, telling those who would listen the dramatic tales of heroic feats he performed.
-He obtained a formal, but basic education attending school with children who would eagerly list to his stories.
-Americans have always loved a good hero and a good story and in the years after the American Revolution the legend of Peter Francisco continued to evolve in American memory.
-Like many Revolutionary War veterans Francisco’s life was hard after the war and he was married three times with two wives preceding him to the grave.
-With his three wives he had six children.
-His life eventually as was the case with many of his revolutionary brothers lapsed into poverty.
-At the end of his life Francisco settled down near Richmond, Virginia where he served as the Sergeant-at-Arms for the Virginia States Senate.
+After the war, Francisco became a popular raconteur, telling those who would listen to the dramatic tales of heroic feats he performed.
+He obtained a formal but basic education, attending school with children who would eagerly listen to his stories.
+Americans have always loved a good hero and a good story, and in the years after the American Revolution, the legend of Peter Francisco continued to evolve in American memory.
+Like many Revolutionary War veterans Francisco’s life was hard after the war, and he was married three times, with two wives preceding him to the grave.
+With his three wives, he had six children.
+His life eventually, as was the case with many of his revolutionary brothers, lapsed into poverty.
+At the end of his life, Francisco settled down near Richmond, Virginia, where he served as the Sergeant-at-Arms for the Virginia States Senate.
 In January 1831, at the age of 71, he died of appendicitis.
-He was buried with full military honors in Richmond’s Shockoe Hill Cemetery which was attended by many dignitaries.
-In his memory the Virginia general assembly adjourned early so that many of its members could attend the funeral.
+He was buried with full military honors in Richmond’s Shockoe Hill Cemetery which many dignitaries attended.
+In his memory, the Virginia General Assembly adjourned early so that many of its members could attend the funeral.

-In spite of the lack of documentation about Francisco’s accolades four states have proclaimed, March 15th, the date of the Battle of Guilford Court House, Peter Francisco Day, Massachusetts, Rhode Island, Maryland, and Virginia.
-In New Bedford, Massachusetts, home to a large community of Portuguese-Americans, his memory is particularly cherished.
-In this New England seafaring town at the corners of Hill and Mill Streets one will find his monument adorned with a Sons of the American Revolution medallion of honor inside Peter Francisco Square.
+Despite the lack of documentation about Francisco’s accolades, four states have proclaimed, March 15th, the date of the Battle of Guilford Court House, Peter Francisco Day, Massachusetts, Rhode Island, Maryland, and Virginia.
+His memory is particularly cherished in New Bedford, Massachusetts, home to a large community of Portuguese-Americans.
+In this New England seafaring town at the corners of Hill and Mill Streets, one will find his monument adorned with a Sons of the American Revolution medallion of honor inside Peter Francisco Square.